itratrahman/machine_learning_projects/toxic_comment_classification/model/README.md

 # Notebook Description
-The ipython notebooks are run on Google Colaboratory instead of Kaggle kernel, becuase my model need a larger training time in the range of 3-4 hours, and extremely fast computation using.
+The ipython notebooks are run on Google Colaboratory instead of Kaggle kernel, becuase my model need a larger training time in the range of 3-4 hours, and extremely fast computation using gpu.
 Google Colaboratory fortunately now provides gpu backend.

 # File Descrition
 1. [clean_text_data.ipynb](https://drive.google.com/open?id=1gIRzxNALV28ueIlHfl0UHa8OHqoX9zsx) - this notebook cleans the raw text data in the train and test using regular expression and nltk library, and saves the cleaned data in google drive